DavidJCobb/pokecustomemerald/ROADMAP.md

 ### PC

 * Releasing a Pokemon should return its held item to the bag.
-  * If there's insufficient bag space, then show a confirmation prompt warning that the held item will e lost.
+  * If there's insufficient bag space, then show a confirmation prompt warning that the held item will be lost.
     * Better yet: redirect to player's PC if possible; warn of loss if not.
 * Wallpapers
   * The menu for choosing a wallpaper should use two columns, not one, and should support horizontal scrolling.